-If you need housing accommodations due to medical, psychological or other healthrelated reasons, you should follow the process outlined in the Access and Disability Services website.
-The Residence Life and Housing office works in collaboration with Access & Disability Services and the Wellness Center to review all requests and recommendations for appropriate accommodation.
+If you need housing accommodation due to medical, psychological or other health-related reasons, you should follow the process outlined in the Access and Disability Services website.
+The Residence Life & Housing office works in collaboration with Access & Disability Services and the Wellness Center to review all requests and recommendations for appropriate accommodation.